-This includes such disorders as degenerative valve disease, hypertrophic cardiomyopathy, cardiac tumors, congenital heart disease, dilated cardiomyopathy and systemic hypertension.
+This includes, but is not limited to, such disorders as degenerative valve disease, dilated cardiomyopathy, feline cardiomyopathies, cardiac tumors, pericardial effusion, congenital heart diseases, congestive heart failure, cardiac arrhythmias, and pulmonary and systemic hypertension.

 Our Board-Certified Veterinary Cardiologist

 This specialist has advanced training in the heart and circulatory system.
-A veterinarian typically completes a one-year internship followed by extensive specialized training in an approved residency training program (usually 3 to 5 years) to become a board-certified veterinary cardiologist.
+A veterinarian typically completes a one-year internship followed by extensive specialized training in an approved residency training program (usually 3 to 5 years), and rigorous examinations to become a board-certified veterinary cardiologist.

 How are heart conditions assessed?